Artist-in-Residence

 Karen Brummund

-This focus of this residency will engage Karen Brummund’s community-oriented practices through a performative educational workshop in Charleston, and an experiential-collective art making scenario that also encompasses her speciality in drawing and temporary public installations.
-Karen’s expansive vision invites all ages to participate and learn from the creative process, from the perspective of wonder.
-Her residency will be oriented around and culminate with the Spirited Brunch event on April 23rd, 2023.
+This focus of this residency engaged Karen Brummund’s community-oriented practices through a performative educational workshop in Charleston, and an experiential-collective art making scenario that also encompasses her speciality in drawing and temporary public installations.
+Karen’s expansive vision invited all ages to participate and learn from the creative process, from the perspective of wonder.
+Her residency was oriented around and culminated with the Spirited Brunch event on April 23rd, 2023.

 About the artist: